Adrenaline’s Rick Barrick takes us through some of the latest breakthroughs in digital signage design.

 At the end of March, Adrenaline’s Rick Barrick attended the Digital Signage Expo 2017 in Las Vegas to see the latest tools and technologies for connecting people to place.
 Digital signage today is leaps and bounds ahead of where it was even five years ago with curved displays, paper thin monitors and bright, beautiful true-to-life colors that pop off the screen.
 No longer is digital signage merely slapped on a wall with a text ticker giving consumers some sort of sales pitch.
-Digital signage today is now part of a holistic experience that consumers engage with in their favorite retail environments.
+Now, digital signage is part of a holistic experience that consumers engage with in their favorite retail environments.
 Purposeful deployment adds ambiance, energy and appeal to a physical space.
 Forward-thinking companies today are embracing innovative technologies to enhance their environments, but how you do it matters.

 From a purely technical view, one of the most talked-about technologies in this year’s Expo was organic LED.
 Rick says, “Organic LED is just starting to make its way into the retail marketplace and consumer world.
 Without getting too technical, this light emitting diode technology results in an extremely faithful representation of contrast and composition.
 In retail environments or corporate headquarters, companies today use high quality static print or even artwork to capture the feel of their brand.
 Now, with OLED displays, we’re starting to see the ability to faithfully represent really stunning depiction of dynamic visual content.
 It’s done in such a way that it could realistically start to replace artwork, or other high quality visual representations in these physical spaces.”